hannesdatta/course-odcm/content/docs/course/exam/_index.md

 - Verify your software setup (you should be able to run all Jupyter Notebooks/tutorials on your own computer)
 - Know how to zip and unzip files
 - Make use of cheat sheets (e.g., available on this site, or elsewhere) (you can also print them)
-- Take breaks!
-While the exam questions will be difficult, you do not need the entire day to solve them!
-- Revise your code before submission, so that you ensure it runs from top to bottom without problems.
+- Revise your code before submission in part 2, so that you ensure it runs from top to bottom without problems.

 <!--
 {{< hint info >}}